philshafer/velocityper/README.rst

   -C <terminal> | --confirm <terminal>
         Provides a managing terminal used for prompting for confirmations.

+  -e <delay> | --end <delay>
+        Introduce a delay before each line of data.
+This can be used to al- low the viewer to see a full command string before the command is executed.

   -f <filename> | --file <filename>
         Use the given file as content.
 See the "FILE FORMAT" section below.